NetLogo/Table-Extension/README.md

 ```

-Groups the items of the list bsaed on the given reporter.
+Groups the items of the list based on the given reporter.
 The reporter should take a single argument, which will be the items of the list.
 Items that report the same thing when passed to the reporter will be grouped together.
 The results of the reporter will be used as the keys in the resulting table and the groups will be lists.